Why We Do Not Use Compensation Capacitors on Our EFHW Antennas

 - They create SWR “hot spots” and nulls — improving one band at the expense of others.

-- They can degrade low-band performance, pushing the SWR beyond 3:1 where most tuners fail to match.
+- They can degrade low-band performance, pushing SWR beyond 3:1 where most tuners struggle.

 - They reduce broadband stability and make the antenna more sensitive to feedline length and installation height.

-- At high power, they experience extreme voltage stress, leading to potential heating, arcing, or failure.
+- At high power, they see extreme voltage stress, risking heating, arcing, and failure.

 In other words, a parallel capacitor turns a broadband transformer into a narrow-band, parallel-resonant circuit — the exact opposite of what a multiband EFHW needs.